|

 Portions of the Farm River estuary have been saved.

-Beacon Hill consists of 70 acres including
+Hill consists of 70 acres including a small portion of tidal

-a small portion of tidal wetlands and a steep forested traprock
+wetlands and a steep forested traprock ridge that rises 80 feet

-ridge that rises 80 feet above the Farm River Estuary.
-Dramatic
+above the Farm River Estuary.
+Dramatic vertical rock cliffs and

-vertical rock cliffs and the remains of a small quarry operation
+the remains of a small quarry operation mark the southern tip.
+From

-mark the southern tip.
-From the top one has breathtaking panoramic
+the top one has breathtaking panoramic views of Long Island Sound,

-views of Long Island Sound, the New Haven skyline and the tidal
+the New Haven skyline and the tidal wetlands.

-The 61-acre Farm River State Park consists
+61-acre Farm River State Park consists of two contiguous

-outdoor education, research, wildlife management, community boating
+research, wildlife management, community boating and other activities.

-In 2004/2005, FFRE was a primary sponsor of a
+2004/2005, FFRE was a primary sponsor of a collaboration to purchase

 Mountain, which is part of the largest contiguous area of